-This Vegetarian Mexican Street Corn is made with sweet corn and mixed with roasted cherry tomatoes.
+This Vegetarian Mexican Street Corn is made with sweet corn with roasted cherry tomatoes.
 Served in a homemade Taco Bowl.
-This vegetarian elote recipe is my favorite comfort food recipe.
-I used Mexican Corn ingredients which includes a little spice!
+This vegetarian elote recipe is quick dinner recipe.

 Are you a fan of street foods?

 Do you go hunting for food trucks over the weekend?

 I am a huge fan of all kinds of street food.

 Especially if it is Mexican food.